WICG/idle-detection/README.md

 ## Model

 The API assumes that there is some level of engagement between the user, user agent, and operating system of the device in use.
-This is represented in three states:
+This is represented in two dimensions:

-* **active** - the user is interacting with the user agent
+1. The user idle state
-* **idle** - the user has not interacted with the user agent for some period of time
+  * **active**/**idle** - the user has / has not interacted with the user agent for some period of time
+2. The screen idle state
-* **locked** - the system has an active screen lock preventing interaction with the user agent
+  * **locked**/**unlocked** - the system has an active screen lock preventing interaction with the user agent

 Distinguishing "active" from "idle" requires heuristics that may differ across user, user agent, and operating system.
-It should also be a reasonably coarse threshold.
-(See Privacy)
+It should also be a reasonably coarse threshold (See Privacy).

 The model intentionally does not formally distinguish between interaction with particular content (i.e. the web page in a tab using the API), the user agent as a whole, or the operating system; this definition is left to the user agent.